daffainfo/daffa.info/content/about/_index.md

 ---

 ## Muhammad Daffa
-Hi!
-I'm Muhammad Daffa, you can call me Daffa.
-I started learning about cyber security between 2019 / 2020.
-I was interested in cybersecurity when my facebook friends posted about how they get money doing an activity called "bug bounty".
-From that post, I tried to learn more about cybersecurity, especially penetration testing on website
+Hello!
+I'm Muhammad Daffa, but you can call me Daffa.
+I began delving into cybersecurity around 2019 to 2020.
+My interest sparked when some of my Facebook friends posted about making money through an activity known as 'bug bounty.'
+Intrigued by their posts, I embarked on a journey to learn more about cybersecurity, with a specific focus on website penetration testing.

-Don't ever think I'm a professional penetration tester :D. There are still a lot of things about cyber security that I haven't learned, such as doing penetration testing on Android, iOS, or even on the network.
-Right now I'm learning about malware analysis too, thanks to TCM Security <3
+Please don't mistake me for a professional penetration tester just yet!
+There's still a wealth of knowledge about cybersecurity that I haven't explored, such as conducting penetration tests on Android, iOS, and even within networks.
+At present, I'm also immersing myself in the realm of malware analysis, all thanks to TCM Security <3.

 ## Contact
 Contact me if you have something to discuss or if you have a great resource about cybersecurity, i'll be very happy to read about the resource :D